Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 One of the things that’s going to greatly determine what kind of central air conditioner you’re going buy is probably how big your living space is.
 This is because the room size in sq ft also informs the amount of cooling power that’s required to adequately distribute cool air across your space.

-The MO08CESWB portable air conditioner for example would only be suitable for a room that’s about 250 to 350 square feet in size, and this is because it’s only got a BTU rating of 8000 BTU ASHRAE (4000 BTU DOE).
+The MO08CESWB portable air conditioner, for example, would only be suitable for a room that’s about 250 to 350 square feet in size, and this is because it’s only got a BTU rating of 8000 BTU ASHRAE (4000 BTU DOE).
+If you are unfamiliar with these rating terms, check out our comparison of BTU DOE Vs BTU ASHRAE to learn more about them.
 Whereas, the Honeywell MO10CESWK will work for a 450-square-foot room.

 Care to find out if this makes it the best portable air conditioner for RV?
 Make sure you get to the end of this review to find out, and also compare it to some of the most popular air conditioners on the market today.